getnikola/nikola/README.md

 --------------------

 Static websites are safer, use fewer resources, and avoid vendor and platform lockin.
-You can read more about this in the [http://nikola.ralsina.com.ar/handbook.html#why-static>](Nikola Handbook.)
+You can read more about this in the [Nikola Handbook.](http://nikola.ralsina.com.ar/handbook.html#why-static)

 What Can Nikola Do?
 -------------------